niklasarnitz/optiplex-3070-efi/README.md

-OpenCore EFI Config for the Optiplex3070
+# OpenCore EFI Config for the Optiplex 3070

+Full Credit goes to FredWst on the InsanelyMac Forums :)